octue/octue-sdk-python/docs/source/datafile.rst

 Datafile
 ========

-A ``Datafile`` is an Octue type that corresponds to any file on your computer.
+A ``Datafile`` is an Octue type that corresponds to a file, which may exist on your computer or in a cloud store.
 It has the following main attributes:

 - ``path`` - the path of this file, which may include folders or subfolders, within the dataset.
 - ``cluster`` - the integer cluster of files, within a dataset, to which this belongs (default 0)